ionic-team/ionic-docs/versioned_docs/version-v5/theming/css-shadow-parts.md

 For example, `my-component::part(button)::part(label)` does not match anything.
 This is because doing so would expose more structural information than is intended.

-If the `<my-component>`’s internal button uses something like `part="label => button-label"` to forward the button’s internal parts up into the panel’s own part element map, then a selector like `my-component::part(button-label)` would select just the one button’s label, ignoring any other labels.
+If the `<my-component>`’s internal button uses something like `part="label => button-label"` to forward the button’s internal parts up into the panel’s own part element map, then a selector like `my-component::part(button-label)` would select only the one button’s label, ignoring any other labels.